hexalang/Hexa/docs/reference.md

 # Hexa Syntax Reference

-This is a living document of the Hexa syntax reference.
-It is not yet complete and may change.
+This comprehensive reference guide documents the complete syntax of the Hexa programming language.

 > Hexa is your missing bridge between the worlds of high-level expressiveness and low-level control.

-It does not correspond to the full actual syntax of Hexa yet.
-It represents the syntax changes that will be released in the future.
-The compiler already released on the GitHub will catch up ASAP.

-Below is a comprehensive list of the syntax elements of Hexa.
+This document serves as the authoritative specification for Hexa's syntax as implemented in the compiler.
+It provides detailed examples and explanations for every language construct, helping you understand both the syntax and the design principles behind Hexa.

-Every syntax element is shown with examples of all possible variations.
+This reference covers all syntax elements of Hexa, with examples demonstrating every possible variation.

 Most ideas have been validated through real-world Hexa usage in web, apps and systems programming.